Joe’s 33-point effort sends Arkansas past Texas Southern - WHIZ News

+FAYETTEVILLE, Ark.
+(AP) — It was just a matter of time before one of the nation’s best shooters decided to get going.

-FAYETEVILLE, Ark.
-(AP) — Isaiah Joe scored 29 of his game-high 33 points in the second half and helped Arkansas defeat Texas Southern on Tuesday night at Bud Walton Arena, 82-51.
+Isaiah Joe was 1 for 7 from the floor at halftime and 0 for 4 from 3-point range, but scored 29 of his game-high 33 points in the second half to lead Arkansas to a 82-51 victory over Texas Southern on Tuesday night.

-The Razorbacks (4-0) won their fourth straight blitzing the visitors in the second half 45-27.
-Joe’s 33 was one off his career high set against Florida International on Dec.
-1 last year.
+Joe finished just one off his career high of 34, set last year against Florida International.

-Arkansas did not make a 3-pointer in the first half but led by 13 at the break courtesy of 12 forced turnovers and limited the Tigers to 31 percent shooting from the field.
+Arkansas did not make a 3-pointer in the first half but led by 13 at the break courtesy of 12 forced turnovers.
+The Razorbacks limited the Tigers to 31% shooting from the field.

+“That first half we were just so bad shooting the three ball,” Arkansas coach Eric Musselman said.
+“It’s like there was a lid on the basket.
+Obviously, he’s the only one that hit one for us tonight, but it opened up the floor for everybody else.”

 Texas Southern (0-4), coached by former LSU boss Johnny Jones, was led by Tyrik Armstrong with 15 points.